JoeyStanley/real/resources.md

 * [Phonetics on Speed: Praat Scripting Tutorial](http://praatscripting.lingphon.net)* by Jörg Mayer is what I find myself coming back to again and again.

-* [University of Washington Phonetics Lab](https://depts.washington.edu/phonlab/resources.htm) has tutorials and scripts.
+* [University of Washington Phonetics Lab](https://depts.washington.edu/phonlab/resources.htm) has a bunch of tutorials and scripts.

 * And I've written a [tutorial](/blog/a-tutorial-on-extracting-foramnts-in-praat) on writing a script for basic automatic formant extraction.

 <br/>
+## Working with audio

+There are three main steps for processing audio: transcription, forced alignment, and formant extraction.

+### Automatic Transcription

+There is software available that you can use to transcribe in like Praat, [Transcriber](http://trans.sourceforge.net/en/presentation.php), and [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/).
+But here are some tools I've seen that do automatic transcription.

+* [CLO<sub>x</sub>](https://clox.ling.washington.edu/index.html) is a new automatic transcriber available from the University of Washington.
+It's a web-based service that uses Microsoft Bing's Speech Recognition system to transcribe your audio.
+It's estimated that a sociolinguistic interview can be transcribed in a fifth the time as a manual transcription.
+The great news is that it's available for several languages!

+* [DARLA](http://darla.dartmouth.edu) is actually a whole collection of tools available through a web interface from Dartmouth University.
+It can transcribe, align, and extract formants from your (English) audio files all in one go.
+For automatic transcription, you can use their own in-house system by using the "Completely Automated" method.
+They admit the transcriptions won't be perfect, but they provide a handy tool for manual correcting.

-## Forced Aligners
+### Forced Aligners

 I've got a lot of audio that I need to process, so a crucial part of all that is force aligning the text to the audio.
 Smart people have come up with free software to do this.
 Here's a list of the ones I've seen.

-* [DARLA](http://darla.dartmouth.edu) is probably my personal favorite.
-It's actually a whole collection of tools available through a web interface from Dartmouth University.
+* [DARLA](http://darla.dartmouth.edu), avilable from Dartmouth University, is the one I've used the most.
 It can transcribe, align, and extract formants from your (English) audio files all in one go.
 Previously, its forced aligner is built using Prosody-Lab but now uses the Montreal Forced Aligner (see below).

 * The [Montreal Forced Aligner](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) is a relatively new one that I heard about for the first time at the 2017 LSA conference.
 It is fundamentally different than other ones in that it uses a software called Kaldi.
 It's easy to set up and install and I've used it on my own data.
 The benefit of this over DARLA is that it's on your own computer so you don't have to wait for files to upload.
 And you can process files in bulk.